DNACENSolutions/dnac_ansible_workflows/workflows/assurance_pathtrace/README.md

   ```

 2. **Delete path trace based on source and destination IP**
-This module will delete path trace based on source and destination IP
+Removes an existing path trace session from Catalyst Center by specifying the source and destination IP addresses.
 ```yaml
 catalyst_center_version: 2.3.7.6
 pathtrace_details: